Best Linux Media Center Distros for Your Home Theater PC

 Xubuntu is a lightweight and fast Linux distro that's designed for use on older or less powerful hardware.
 While it's not specifically designed as a media center OS, it includes support for a wide range of media center software, including Kodi and Plex.

-Security is another important factor to consider when selecting a Linux media center distro.
-While Linux is generally considered to be more secure than other operating systems, it's still important to take steps to protect your media center from potential threats.
+Security is an important factor when selecting a Linux media center distro.
+While Linux is generally more secure than other operating systems, you should still take steps to protect your media center from potential threats.

 Conclusion